 Holiday Lights Festival

 Milwaukee’s most popular holiday event, the Holiday Lights Festival, lights up the sky for six weeks.
 With thousands of holiday lights, hundreds of wreaths, a variety of animated sculptures, and tons of activities, there is something enchanting for everyone.
 A family favorite is the Jingle Bus, a 40-minute tour that highlights the city’s brightly festive spots and provides cookies and hot cocoa.
 And, at only $1 a ride it’s easy on the pockets too!
 Don’t forget to stop by “Community Spirit Park” and drop off your wish lists at Santa’s Mailbox.
 The best thing?
 Santa actually writes back to you!
+How about experiencing the Holiday Lights aboard a mini coach while sipping on hot chocolate and munching on desserts?
+On the Milwaukee Food Tours Christmas Lights and Desserts Tour, riders will be able to do just that along with two walking stops at Pere Marquette Park and Cathedral Square.

 To really celebrate the holidays like a local one must stop by Candy Cane Lane, a residential neighborhood where almost everyone decorates their home for the holidays!
 The best thing is that they do so to support the Midwest Athletes against Childhood Cancer.
 There is no entrance fee, but they do have a central corner where donations for the cause are collected.